chronoxor/FastBinaryEncoding/README.md

 hierarchy.

-There is an example domain model which describes Account-Balance-Orders relation of some abstract trading platform:
+There is an example domain model which describes Account-Balance-Orders relation of some abstract trading platform (proto.fbe):

 ```proto
 // Package declaration